-Palace Amusements in Asbury Park, New Jersey thrilled visitors for 100 years as they enjoyed rides, amusements, games, funhouses, music, and arcades on the Jersey Shore.
+Palace Amusements in Asbury Park, New Jersey, thrilled visitors for 100 years as they enjoyed rides, amusements, games, funhouses, music, and arcades on the Jersey Shore.

 In 1903, the Crystal Maze was constructed on a 31-foot by 100-foot lot immediately west of the Ferris wheel on Lake Avenue.
-This two-story steel and masonry area housed both a mirrored amusement hall on the ground floor and a residence for the Schnitzler family on the upper floor.
+This two-story steel and masonry area housed a mirrored amusement hall on the ground floor and a residence for the Schnitzler family on the upper floor.

 Ernest Schnitzler owned the Palace for over 30 years before he sold it to August M. Williams.
-The Great Depression wreaked havoc on American amusement parks and of more than 1,800 operating when the stock market crashed in 1929, all but 303 parks had failed by 1935.
+The Great Depression wreaked havoc on American amusement parks, and of more than 1,800 operating when the stock market crashed in 1929, all but 303 parks had failed by 1935.
 Somehow, Williams and the Palace made it through without closing.

-Through these many changes, the carousel continued to be the premier attraction and most popular ride.
-Unfortunately, during an extensive restoration of the carousel in 1942, it caught fire and 14 horses were burned beyond repair.
-However, new ones were ordered and the carousel was back in action.
-Other rides and amusements were also introduced over the next years including the Haunted Caves dark ride and Hell’ N’ Back.
+The carousel continued to be the premier attraction and most popular ride through these many changes.
+Unfortunately, during an extensive restoration of the carousel in 1942, it caught fire, and 14 horses were burned beyond repair.
+However, new ones were ordered, and the carousel was back in action.
+Other rides and amusements, including the Haunted Caves dark ride and Hell’ N’ Back, were also introduced over the following years.

 After 47 years at the Palace helm, the Lange family decided to call it quits in 1985.
 Sam and Henry Vaccaro then bought the business.
-For a short while, business was good and the crowds were large.
+For a short while, business was good, and the crowds were large.
 But, within a short time, the character of the crowd changed, and many parents didn’t want their children to visit anymore.
-Making matters worse, during the summer of 1987, a 50-mile slick of discarded medical and hospital trash and household garbage ruined parts of the Jersey shore and the number of visitors dropped dramatically.
+Making matters worse, during the summer of 1987, a 50-mile slick of discarded medical and hospital trash and household garbage ruined parts of the Jersey shore, and the number of visitors dropped dramatically.

 Afterward, Carabetta abandoned the Palace and eventually filed bankruptcy, never repaying the note to the Vaccaro brothers.